Article: Seiko SWR: New models have arrived at PSB Watches

 Here is the exact list of replacements:

-Note: If you landed here looking for the Seiko SWR049, SWR052, SWR053, SWR054, SWR064, or SWR066, please know that these models are no longer sold new.
+Note: If you landed here looking for the Seiko SWR049, SWR052, SWR053, SWR054, SWR064 or SWR066, please note that these models are no longer sold new.
 Their direct successors are listed above.

 What really changes: key improvements